-The Minister may consider the National Interest Test in determining which applications to approve.
+The Minister may consider the National Interest Test and any advice on national security risks in determining which applications to approve.

 We notify You of the outcome.

 We advise You if Your application was successful or not through Our Research Management System (RMS).